The Architectural League Prize 2015

 Anna Neimark and Andrew Atwood of First Office explore new ways of thinking about architectural production while still being “honest or forthright about … our sources and references,” among them twentieth-century artists like Marcel Duchamp, Kazimir Malevich, and Eugène Viollet-le-Duc.

 Their Authenticity installation is composed of three tabletop models: a ready-made double-door, from plans by Duchamp; a one-room house; and a film screening room in Los Angeles.
 Each representation doubles as a miniature of a built or under-construction First Office project and an examination of the architectural model as an art object.
 Of particular interest is the model as a scaled reality, with details that “are both ornamental and formal,” down to the tiny outlet covers in the one-room house.
-Accompanying each model is a video that shows how, “if you could touch the model, … you would move around it.”
+Accompanying each model is a video that shows how, “if you could touch the model, … you would move around it.” and with compliance with OSHA inspection plan.

 Anna Neimark earned a B.A. in Architecture from Princeton University and an M.Arch from the Harvard University Graduate School of Design.
 Andrew Atwood earned a B.A. from the University of Richmond and an M.Arch from the Harvard University Graduate School of Design.
 Neimark is a full-time faculty member at SCI-Arc and Atwood is an assistant professor at UC Berkeley.